Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Introduction

-In this work, we propose a new model that places a Gaussian Process (GP) prior \citep{rasmussen2006} directly on the predicted BOLD time series.
-This is in contrast to earlier work which use a Gaussian process prior on the HRF, and then convolve the posterior HRF with the paradigm.
+In this work, we propose a new model that places a Gaussian Process (GP) prior \citep{rasmussen2006} directly on the predicted BOLD response.
+This is in contrast to earlier work which use a Gaussian process prior on the HRF, and then convolve the prior HRF with the paradigm to obtain the predicted BOLD response.
 Our approach is therefore not restricted to LTI systems, which means that non-stationary and non-linear properties of the BOLD response can be handled, if supported by the data.
 Non-stationarity of the BOLD response can for example arise from refractory and adaptation effects \citep{huettel2004functional}, or from a participant's failure to perform a task in the MR scanner.
 Our approach can also implicitly account for the so called stimulus-as-fixed-effect fallacy \citep{westfall2016fixing}.

 A GP prior on the predicted BOLD makes the model very flexible, which can lead to overfitting.
 Our model therefore incorporates several features to avoid overfitting.
-First, we use a parcellation approach similar to \citet{makni2008,vincent2010}, where the predicted BOLD is restricted to be the same for all voxels in a given parcel, but the activation and other parameters (for example modeling time trends) are voxel-specific.
+First, we use a parcellation approach similar to \citep{makni2008,vincent2010}, where the predicted BOLD is restricted to be the same for all voxels in a given parcel, but the activation and other parameters (for example time trends) are voxel-specific.
 The effect is that the predicted BOLD in a parcel is accurately estimated from data in many voxels.
-Second, in contrast to the JDE literature, the mean of our GP prior is non-zero and equal to the predicted BOLD from a physiologically motivated model of the hemodynamics, for example the Balloon model proposed by \citet{buxton1998dynamics,buxton2004}.
+Second, in contrast to the JDE literature, the mean of our GP prior is non-zero and equal to the predicted BOLD from a physiologically motivated model of the hemodynamics, for example the Balloon model proposed by \citep{buxton1998dynamics,buxton2004}.
 This allows the GP posterior to fall back on the baseline physiological model whenever the data are weak or support the baseline model, while still being able to override the prior mean when the data are incompatible with the baseline model.
-Third, using a well founded prior mean makes it possible to use relatively tight GP kernels.
+Third, using a well founded prior mean makes it possible to use relatively tight priors on the GP.

+The focus in this work is to detect voxel activity without being forced to have restrictive assumptions about the dynamical system that drives the hemodynamics of the BOLD response, but still be able to \textit{quantify} the uncertainty of the response from that system.
+Section \ref{subsec:LTI-projected-posterior} also proposes a projection of the GP posterior to a given LTI system from which inferences on the usual HRF features such as time-to-peak, time-to-undershoot etc can be obtained.
+Moreover, the residuals of this projection provides information on where in time the LTI assumption is likely to be violated, if at all.